 Theater for the New City presents Czechoslovak-American Marionette

-Theater in a radical restaging of "Johannes Dokchtor Faust."
+Theatre in a radical restaging of "Johannes Dokchtor Faust."

 Petrifying Puppet Comedye is refashioned from the Old Bohemian by Vit Horejs.